Glossary Of Terms

 The part of an asset (house) which you own over and above the amount borrowed from the bank which has a mortgage over the house property.

 Building material made of compressed fibres cemented into rigid sheets.

 Built in equipment such as the bath and stove.

 Things that can be removed from a property without causing damage to it, such as drapes.

 A loan priced at a fixed rate of interest for a set term.
 Interest rate and payments remain the same during the fixed term of the loan regardless of interest rate changes in the market.

-Things that are affixed to and form part of the property. e.g. built –in air conditioning.
+Things that are affixed to and from part of the property. e.g. built in air conditioning.

 The footing supports the building on its foundation.

 The compact sand, gravel, hard clay or rock upon which the footings rest.

 A dividend distributed by an Australian company out of profits on which company tax has been paid.